ibm-cloud-docs/containers/cs_managed_ingress_alb.md

 1. Create a YAML file for your ConfigMap.
 Specify the `updateStartTime`, and `updateEndTime` fields as key-value pairs in the `data` field.

-    The following example ConfigMap sets the automatic update function to update 35% of ALB pods in your cluster between 20:34 and 23:59 UTC.
+    The following example ConfigMap sets the automatic update function to update ALB pods in your cluster between 20:34 and 23:59 UTC.

     ```yaml
     apiVersion: v1